smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

       - Description
     * - input
       - ``string``
       - The optional input ``structure`` of the operation.
-The value MUST be a valid :ref:`shape ID <shape-id>` that targets a :ref:`structure <structure>` shape.
-The targeted shape SHOULD be marked with the :ref:`input-trait` and MUST NOT be marked with the :ref:`error-trait`.
+Every operation SHOULD define a dedicated input structure shape marked with the :ref:`input-trait`.
+The targeted shape MUST be a valid :ref:`shape ID <shape-id>` that targets a :ref:`structure <structure>` shape.
     * - output
       - ``string``
       - The optional output ``structure`` of the operation.
-The value MUST be a valid :ref:`shape ID <shape-id>` that targets a :ref:`structure <structure>` shape.
-The targeted shape SHOULD be marked with the :ref:`output-trait` and MUST NOT be marked with the :ref:`error-trait`.
+Every operation SHOULD define a dedicated output structure shape marked with the :ref:`output-trait`.
+The targeted shape MUST be a valid :ref:`shape ID <shape-id>` that targets a :ref:`structure <structure>` shape.
     * - errors
       - [``string``]
       - Defines the error ``structure``\s that an operation can return using